 guardian for the victim of the negligence.
 Because a child cannot file

 a lawsuit when they are underage, the parent must file one on their behalf.

 If your child developed injuries and illness due to lead poisoning, you

-should speak with an experienced NYC personal injury lawyer to discuss
+should speak with an experienced Brooklyn personal injury lawyer to discuss

 filing a lead poisoning lawsuit that will hold the property owner responsible